rgrinberg/opium/README.md

 Opium
 =====

-The current master branch is a WIP port to httpaf.
-If you are looking for the last version published to opam (that was using Cohttp), please take a look at https://github.com/rgrinberg/opium/tree/0.18.0
+Since version 0.19.0, Opium uses httpaf.
+The last version that used Cohttp can be found at https://github.com/rgrinberg/opium/tree/0.18.0

 ## Executive Summary